 Sailing ships from all over the world, from the great square riggers to small sailing cutters, gathered off Bermuda on Wednesday (16 June).

-Sailing ships from all over the world, from the great square riggers to small sailing cutters, gathered off Bermuda on Wednesday (16 June).
+Background: Sailing ships from all over the world, from the great square riggers to small sailing cutters, gathered off Bermuda on Wednesday (16 June).
 They were preparing for the final leg of the biggest ever tall ships race which leaves for Newport, Rhode Island in the Untied States.

 SYNOPSIS: Ninety-three vessels are taking part in the Cutty Sark International Tall Ships Race.